Here at Blaise we live our values and our curriculum intent is driven by our school mission statement:

 ‘90% of the stimulation and nutrition to the brain is generated by the movement of the spine’.
 Dr Roger Sperry, 1981 Nobel Prize winner for brain research

 We believe in the importance of being active.
-PE is taught by specialist sports coaches as well as class teachers.
+PE is taught by specialist sports coaches in years 1-5 and class teachers in other years.
 Children learn a range of indoor and outdoor sports, using our facilities on our school field and on our school site.
 Children take part in swimming lessons in Years 3, 5 and 6.
 Every term, we have a house tournament in which all year groups participate in a competition against the other houses in their class.
 This gives the children valuable experiences of competition and teamwork.
 Every day, there is an offer of lunchtime sports clubs for KS2 children to join, and a range of after school sports clubs as well.
-The sports teams are regularly changed, so please encourage your KS2 child to speak to the sports coach or Miss Mitchell if they wish to be part of a team and represent Blaise in competitions against other schools.
-Children that are part of a sports team will get an opportunity to practise with their team once a week at lunch times.
+The sports teams are regularly changed, so please encourage your KS2 child to speak to a sports coach or Miss Mitchell if they wish to be part of a team and represent Blaise in competitions against other schools.
+Children that are part of a sports team will get an opportunity to practise with their team during lunch times.

 ‘I would teach children music, physics and philosophy; but most importantly music, for the patterns in music and all the arts are the keys to learning.’
 Plato